FAQs

 The temporary increase in research funding that was in effect this past year was a result of a budget windfall directly caused by student groups hosting less events than originally planned due to the impact of COVID.
 SCOMSA strives to disburse as close to 100% of our annual budget as possible to maximize our impact on the student body and so was happy to be able to provide more in this category.
 Unfortunately (and fortunately!), as things are projected to normalize this upcoming year, we have been forced to revisit our guidelines.
 Indeed, you may have noticed that SCOMSA will be providing less funding for research this upcoming year than pre-COVID!
 This is a direct result of three factors: We understand how expensive these conferences can be and that this can be a rather frustrating development.
 BUSM encourages all students to reach out to their PIs for funding and to apply for grants from external sources as appropriate to offset these costs.
 Should future opportunities to change our funding limits present themselves, we look forward to revisiting our guidelines.1.
 Why has research funding decreased?

 Continuing in the vein of responsible spending, SCOMSA has added an enforcement mechanism to our longstanding requirement that students seek alternative avenues of funding prior to requesting money from us.
 This is intended to be a fairly nonintrusive, simple, and quick way to ensure that students have discussed other options (including lab and grant funding) with their PI prior to coming to SCOMSA.
 A screenshot of an email from your PI, with their email address and email signature visible, indicating that you have discussed funding with them and that they do not have any/enough money to provide is sufficient evidence, and will be required on all research conference funding request forms going forward.
-You may refer your PI to SCOMSA’s Executive Board should they have any questions or concerns.4.
-What is this new requirement that I obtain proof from my PI that I have exhausted other options for research funding?
+You may refer your PI to SCOMSA’s Executive Board should they have any questions or concerns.3.
+Why do I need to obtain proof from my PI that I have exhausted other options for research funding?

 Formal has long been SCOMSA’s most significant social expenditure of the year.
 It is also one mired in controversy.
 On one hand, medical students deserve the chance to relax and have fun.
 On the other, hosting an expensive party for a social justice medical school serving a safety-net population is a situation that requires careful thought.
 As time has passed, SCOMSA has slowly been pivoting away from spending vast amounts of money on Formal in favor of funding its student groups more.
 This isn’t to say Formal is going anywhere!
-Just that food options, venues, and other expenditures may be adapted to the changing landscape and be focused more on mission alignment (e.g. Formal 2022 was hosted at a venue where all revenue benefited underserved teens in the arts).6.
+Just that food options, venues, and other expenditures may be adapted to the changing landscape and be focused more on mission alignment.5.
 Why is X not happening at Formal?